ashiven/eqsat/README.md

         // To use the rule 'foo' that we defined above for equality saturation
         %eqsat.rules (foo),

-        // Here you may provide two terms to assert whether term A can reach term B in a number of steps.
+        // Here you may provide two terms to assert whether term A can reach term B in a number of steps
         %eqsat.reaches (term_A, term_B, 10),

-        // Here you may select specific terms that should be rewritten.
+        // Here you may select specific terms that should be rewritten
-        // When providing an empty tuple, no terms will be rewritten.
+        // When providing an empty tuple, no terms will be rewritten
         %eqsat.select (),
     );